MikeFez/MikeFez.com/scripts/unraid-plex-watched-media-mover.md

 ---
 title: Automating Plex Media Management with Python
 publishedOn: 2025-03-27
-updatedOn:
+updatedOn: 2025-04-11
 tags: ['post', 'plex', 'unraid', 'automation', 'python']
-excerpt: Running Plex on Unraid and want recent recordings on an SSD/NVMe share?
+excerpt: Running Plex on Unraid and want only recent & unwatched downloads on an SSD/NVMe share?
 I created a Python script that automatically identifies watched media and moves it from my cache to my larger array, optimizing storage while preserving my library structure.
 ---

 ## The Plex Storage Balancing Act

-Running a Plex server presents an interesting storage challenge.
-New content and current watches benefit from the speed of SSD storage, but maintaining a large library quickly becomes expensive if everything stays on fast drives.
+Running a Plex server on Unraid can present an interesting storage challenge.
+New content and current watches benefit from the speed of SSD storage, but maintaining a large library quickly becomes expensive if everything stays on faster SSD and NVMe drives.
+The obvious solution is to periodically move content to my larger and slower array, but what criteria should I use to decide what (and when) to move?

-I noticed a pattern in our household's viewing habits - once we finish watching something, we rarely return to it.
-Yet all this watched content was taking up valuable space on my fastest storage.

-The standard Unraid mover didn't solve this problem because it doesn't know which media has been watched.
+## The Problem With Mover

+Unraid's built-in `mover` tool seems like it would be the logical option here.
+When you set up a share in Unraid, you define the primary and optional secondary location of content.
+Typically, shares are used to primarily store data on faster drives, with the secondary location being the slower HDD array.
+Should the primary location become full, Unraid will automatically start storing subsequent data in the array.
+However, with `mover`, tool, you can also configure a storage usage percentage which, if reached in the primary location, will move data from primary to secondary at a scheduled time.

+However, when it comes to _which_ files it should move, the options are limited.

+## What should be moved?
+My Plex server solely serves my home; the only users are my wife, my daughter, and myself.
+And in my situation, there's an obvious pattern in our household's viewing habits - once we finish watching something, we rarely return to it in the near future. _This_ is the reason mover didn't work for me.
+I don't care about which files are older than X days, or which files are larger than Y GB.
+I want to retain new media on my NVMe share until it has been watched, allowing smooth buffer-less playback.
+And once it's been watched, the likelihood of another watch is low, and so it can be moved to the slower array.

+The standard Unraid `mover` approach isn't capable of using this criteria to determine the organization of my content.
 I needed something smarter - a tool that could make storage decisions based on our actual viewing behavior.

 ## Watch Status as a Storage Signal

 I created a Python script that uses the Plex API to identify watched content.
 It:

-Connects to my Plex server and examines all libraries Checks watch status across all users in my household Identifies completely watched shows and movies
+- Connects to my Plex server and examines all libraries
+- Checks watch status across all users in my household
+- Identifies completely watched shows and movies
-Moves them from my NVME cache to the array storage Preserves the exact file structure so Plex doesn't notice the change
+- Moves them from my NVME cache to the array storage
+- Preserves the exact file structure so Plex doesn't notice the change

 This approach makes much more logical use of my tiered storage.
-Content we're actively watching stays fast and responsive, while our "digital memories" move to more cost-effective storage.
+Content we're planning to watch will be fast and responsive, and post-watch, these files will be "archived" for potential future use on more cost-effective storage.
 The best part is that it happens automatically based on how we actually use our media library.

 ## How It Works